Awarded a Texas Top10 Personal Injury Settlement in 2021 by TopVerdict.com for a $1,300,000 Commercial Vehicle Accident Claim

 Can I Recover Damages for the Diminished Value of my Automobile?

 Yes, generally.
-Establishing diminished value often requires an Expert Report.
-Our law firm is happy to advance the money on your behalf to obtain an expert report, if the damage to your car warrants it.
+Establishing diminished value often requires an expert report.
+Our law firm is happy to advance the money on your behalf to obtain an expert report if the damage to your car warrants it.

 How Much Can I Recover for My Vehicle if it is Considered a “Total Loss”?